Purchase Dolci Tickets Here | Open to the Public | Tuesday - Sunday | 11 - 5

 Questions?
 E-mail Feliz Smith, Summer Internship Coordinator (fsmith) or Meredith Fluke, Kemper Curator of Academic Programs (mfluke).

 Additional opportunities offered by the Davis include the Eleanor P. DeLorme Museum Internship, and the Liliane Pingoud Soriano Curatorial Fellowship at the Musee du Louvre, Paris, an exchange program between the Davis and the Musee du Louvre.
-Both are curatorial in focus, and are made available through an application process at the Center for Work and Service (CWS) to recent Wellesley College graduates.
+Both are curatorial in focus, and are made available through an application process at the Career Education Center to recent Wellesley College graduates.

 Eleanor P. DeLorme Museum Summer Internship

 Gain experience in the Davis Museum’s curatorial department.
 Under the supervision of one or more of the Museum’s curators, the DeLorme Intern will develop an independent project, ranging from research on a specific area in the collections to designing a future installation, and writing gallery labels and didactics.
 The intern may also assist with publications, collections management, and exhibition development.
 This full-time ten-week internship takes place during the summer, concurrent with the Summer Internship program; it offers a stipend and campus residential accommodations.